 “Sign” is a keyword in his gospel, as is “life”.

 You are right.
-The book I have just finished writing is called Signs to Life, with the subtitle “Reading and responding to John’s Gospel”.
+The book I have just finished writing is called Signs to Life, with the subtitle “Reading and responding to John’s gospel”.
 You have correctly identified the two keywords.

 The sign in itself is not important.
 What is important is what it points to.

 You grasp the idea.
 John used this language deliberately.
 I began to wonder what he was trying to point out.
-I studied each sign-miracle and looked for the connection with the cross and resurrection of Jesus as told in John’s gospel.
+I studied each sign-miracle and looked for the connection to the cross and resurrection of Jesus as told in John’s gospel.
 I showed how each sign pointed to something later in the book.

 For example, the wedding at Cana.
 This is the first sign, from John 2, verses 1-11.
 The water was turned into wine, the mother of Jesus was there, the containers of water are described.
 There are many details that are picked up later in the gospel at the moment of the cross.
 The mother of Jesus does not appear again until chapter 19.